1871fotc/fotc/docs/index.md

 If you enter the main entrance, you'll find:

 - **Canon Garland Place** named after **[Canon David John Garland][Garland]**.
 The Flagpole here is the departure point for our **[guided heritage tours](guided-tours.md)**
-- the **[Office](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery)**.
-Staff can answer your enquiries and help to locate graves and memorial sites
+- a **Museum** operated by the Friends of Toowong Cemetery, and opened before and after our guided heritage tours
-- a **Museum** operated by the Friends of Toowong Cemetery
+- the **[Office](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery)**, where staff can answer your enquiries and help locate graves and memorial sites
 - **Toilets** - the only ones available in the cemetery

 <img class="full-width" src="assets/flag-pole.jpg" alt="Canon Garland Place" width="70%">